Our Magnificent MG Mentoring course, with author of Who Let the Gods Out and it’s sequels, Maz Evans, is open for sign up once again.

 It is a demanding, intense course which will require a huge degree of commitment from everyone who gets a place.
 But like pressure and heat does to graphite, you too can produce a diamond.

-We are not doing our usual application process and instead places are available on a first come, first serve basis, so sign up now to secure your place for January.
+We are not doing our usual application process and instead places are available on a first come, first serve basis, so sign up now to secure your place.

-And this round, we have added the something extra – feedback on your submission package from a top agent – read below to find out more!
+And we have added the something extra – feedback on your submission package from a top agent – read below to find out more!

 ABOUT THE COURSE